Brief data for post-14a-inertia

 Iy at the Cg for the triangle.

-2-To get the x̅ distance for the triangles by using the first moment of area expression, the A*x̅ which is the area of the triangle will be equal to A1*x̅1 +A2*x̅2.
+2-To get the x̅ distance for the triangles by using the first moment of area expression, estimate the A*x̅ which is the area of the triangle that will be equal to A1*x̅1 +A2*x̅2.

-The value of the first moment of area for the triangle can be estimated as 1/2(b*h) multiplied by x̅, which is the distance of Cgof the first triangle to the y-axis, Y bar is passing by the external left edge.
-The first moment of the area can be written as equal first area multiplied by its CG.
+The value of the first moment of area for the triangle can be estimated as 1/2(b*h) multiplied by x̅, which is the distance of Cgof the first triangle to the y-axis, the Y bar is passing by the external left edge.
+The first moment of the area can be expressed as an equal initial area multiplied by its CG.

-The value of the radius of gyration about the y-axis at the CG can be estimated as shown by dividing the Moment of inertia Iy-at Cg, Iyg by the area.
+The square of the radius of gyration about the y-axis at the CG can be calculated by dividing the moment of inertia Iy-at Cg, Iyg by the area.

 moment of inertia Iy-at Cg